ahmedtalaat327/MiniSpring/README.md

 ## About The Project
 We made a mobile version only for view borad cards [for now]<br/>
 Here's why:
 * Your time should be focused on monitoring something ex.
-Cars or dashboards continusly As project that's solves a problem and helps others to be connected.
+Cards or dashboards continuously As project that's solves a problem and helps others to be connected.
 * You shouldn't be doing the same tasks over and over like creating or adding and modifying any data through mobile devices.
 ### Built With
 MVVM same as Spring version but this time with MAUI framework.<br/><br/>